 The effort of all is necessary to ensure that parking is hassle free.
-Council inspectors patrol regularly issuing parking fines for non-compliance.
+Council inspectors regularly patrol the area, issuing parking fines for non-compliance.

 Health and Wellbeing

 Hot Weather Policy

 Children will remain at school for the normal school hours during hot weather as all learning areas are air-conditioned.
 If the temperature forecast in the Advertiser on the day is 35°C or more, most excursions, sporting events and practices will be cancelled or rescheduled.